 The University strongly encourages anyone who has experienced sexual misconduct to report the incident through the procedures in this policy.
 Properly reporting the incident allows the University to take steps to ensure the safety of the complainant and others and to provide support services.

-The University’s Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
+The University’s Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws; which address sexual misconduct and discrimination.
 The Coordinator oversees and conducts the investigations of sexual harassment cases as well as the interim accommodations and support measures to assistance both the compliant and respondent.
-The simplest and most direct route to submit a formal report to the University is to contact the Title IX Coordinator:
+The most simple and direct route to submit a formal report to the University is to contact the Title IX Coordinator:

 If a person does not wish to report directly to the Title IX Coordinator, they are encouraged to contact one of the following officials, who also can provide prompt assistance: